hpaluch-pil/meta-pil_busybox/README.md

 Please follow setup on https://www.yoctoproject.org/docs/3.1/brief-yoctoprojectqs/brief-yoctoprojectqs.html to prepare your Yocto Project Linux image.

-The only difference is to use different image to build:
+The only difference is to use different image to build (the "Sato" image requires X-Window + OpenGL to work):

 ```bash
 # you should be in `build` directory of Yocto Project